Pato05/just_audio_media_kit/README.md

 ## Caveats

 - `just_audio`'s shuffleOrder is currently ignored, because there doesn't seem to be a straightforward way to implement it
-- `SilenceAudioSource` and `ClippingAudioSource` are currently not supported
+- `ClippingAudioSource` is currently not supported (waiting for [media-kit/media-kit#581](https://github.com/media-kit/media-kit/pull/581) to be released)
 - The plugin hasn't been tested with multiple player instances, though it might work.

 ## Licensing